 After all the criticism regarding the frequentist p-value, it might appear as counter-intuitive to suggest the usage of its Bayesian empirical equivalent.
 The subtler perspective that we support is that the p-value is not an intrinsically bad, or wrong, index.
-Instead, it is its misuse, misunderstanding and misinterpretation that fuels, in our opinion, the decay of the situation into the crisis.
-Interestingly, the proximity between the pd and the p-value suggests that the latter is more an index of effect existence than significance [i.e., “worth of interest”; cohen2016earth].
+Instead, it is its misuse, misunderstanding and misinterpretation that fuels the decay of the situation into the crisis.
+Interestingly, the proximity between the pd and the p-value suggests that the latter is more an index of effect existence than significance (i.e., “worth of interest”; cohen2016earth).
 Addressing this confusion, the Bayesian equivalent has an intuitive meaning and interpretation, making also obvious the fact that all thresholds and heuristics are arbitrary.
 Additionally, its mathematical and interpretative transparency of the pd, and its conceptualization as an index of effect existence, offers a valuable insight into the characterization of Bayesian results, and its practical proximity with the frequentist p-value makes it a perfect metric to ease the transition of psychological research into the adoption of the Bayesian framework.

 Reporting Guidelines

-How these observations can be used to improve statistical good practices in psychological science?
-Importantly, before being able to draw a definitive conclusion about the qualities of these indices, further studies need to investigate the robustness of these indices to sampling characteristics (e.g., sampling algorithm, number of iterations, chains, warm-up) and the impact of prior specification (Kass & Raftery, 1995; Kruschke, 2011; Vanpaemel, 2010), all of which are important parameters of Bayesian statistics.
+How can these observations be used to improve statistical good practices in psychological science?

 Nevertheless, based on the present comparison, we can start outlining the following guidelines.
 As existence and significance are complementary perspectives, we suggest using at minimum one index of each category.
 As an objective index of effect existence, the pd should be reported, for its simplicity of interpretation, its robustness and its numeric proximity to the well-known frequentist p-value; As an index of significance either the BF (vs. ROPE) or the ROPE (full) should be reported, for their ability to discriminate between presence and absence of effect (De Santis, 2007), and the information they provide related to evidence of the size of the effect.
 Selection between the the BF (vs. ROPE) or the ROPE (full) should depend on the informativeness of the priors used - when uninformative priors are used, and there is little prior knowledge regarding the expected size of the effect, the ROPE (full) should be reported as it reflects only the posterior distribution, and is not sensitive to the width of a wide-range of prior scales (Rouder et al., 2018).
-On the other hand, in cases where informed prior are used, reflecting prior knowledge regarding the expected size of the effect, BF (vs. ROPE) should be used.
+On the other hand, in cases where informed priors are used, reflecting prior knowledge regarding the expected size of the effect, BF (vs. ROPE) should be used.

 Defining appropriate heuristics to help the interpretation is beyond the scope of this study, as it would require testing them on more natural datasets.
 Nevertheless, if we take the frequentist framework and the existing literature as a reference point, it seems that 95%, 97% and 99% might be relevant reference points (i.e., easy-to-remember values) for the pd and 3, 10 and 30 (weak evidence) appropriate for the BF.
 A concise, standardized, reference template sentence to describe the parameter of a model including an index of point-estimate, uncertainty, existence, significance and effect size (Cohen, 1988) could be, in the case of pd and BF: